corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 EASY:
--Add a setting to change the search box threshold +Force on focus when opening a direct edit window +When changing the tag name (Edit Custom Mod Name) go through all files and replace the top tag.
+-Add a setting to change the search box threshold +Force on focus when opening a direct edit window
-+Add an ordering prefix to a mod.
-Include an option to remove the mod from the auto move location as well.
 +Add a check to remove object function to check if it is the last in the tree, rather than go off of the first one.
 That way you can remove unwanted other trees.
 +Add ignore functionality to child trees in new object view.
 +Add logic to auto remove config tags from the files.